mewing0328/myTeam/README.md

 ## Demo
 [Link for demo video](https://watch.screencastify.com/v/HsQlGM20Ei7ppya606pR) (Length of video: 5 minutes and 47 seconds)

-The video is also within the assets folder named "x".
+The video is also within the assets folder named "myTeam Demo.mp4".

 A walkthrough video that demonstrates:
 - the functionality of the myTeam generator.